RCA Guide8 min read

 Blameless Culture

 This isn't just about saying "we're blameless."
 It's about demonstrating it consistently.
 When someone makes an error, the response should be curiosity about the system that allowed it, not punishment for the individual.
+Google's SRE team has written extensively about this in their chapter on postmortem culture, and Etsy's blameless post-mortem practice is one of the most widely cited examples of how this works at scale.

 Time Investment